EyeXion/Riot_Project/README.md

 Then you only need to run the app (the main is in `src/main.py`)

-NB : This app only was created for learning and fun purposes and no other purpose whatsoever.
-It is kind of bad, but really fun to create !
+NB : This app only was created for learning and fun purposes only.
+It is kind of bad, but was really fun to create !